CS-433/cs-433-project-2-mlakes/README.md

 Our **pre-trained model** can be found [here](https://drive.google.com/drive/folders/1aLWxJdPFwOyqvNkkc_QyzhBC9ofY9tgS?usp=sharing).

 # Colab
-For a step-by-step guide to run the project, please take a look at this notebook:
+For a step-by-step guide to run all the experiments the project, please take a look at this notebook:

 <p align="left"><a href="https://colab.research.google.com/drive/1cxs7OSn9n3HlGPBSR77QkY5H0WHjV6Vx?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>

-We strongly advice running the project with GPU and Colab offers free GPUs.
+**We strongly advice running the project with the above Colab notebook which offers free GPUs.**

-# Step-by-step guide
+# Step-by-step guide for local deployment

 * [Getting started](#getting-started)
     * [Install](#install)